eth-brownie/brownie/docs/core-transactions.rst

 Call Traces
 -----------

 When dealing with complex transactions the trace can be may thousands of steps long - it can be challenging to know where to begin when examining it.
-Brownie provides the :func:`TransactionReceipt.call_trace <TransactionReceipt.call_trace>` method to view a complete map of every jump that occured in the transaction, along with associated trace indexes:
+Brownie provides the :func:`TransactionReceipt.call_trace <TransactionReceipt.call_trace>` method to view a complete map of every jump that occured in the transaction, along with associated trace indexes and gas usage:

 .. code-block:: python

     >>> tx.call_trace()
-    Call trace for '0xd31c1c8db46a5bf2d3be822778c767e1b12e0257152fcc14dcf7e4a942793cb4':
+    Call trace for '0x7f618202ef31ab6927824caa3d338abe192fc6eb062dac1ee195d186a8a188f0':
-    SecurityToken.transfer 0:5198  (0xea53cB8c11f96243CE3A29C55dd9B7D761b2c0BA)
-    └─SecurityToken._transfer 170:5198
-        ├─IssuingEntity.transferTokens 608:4991  (0x40b49Ad1B8D6A8Df6cEdB56081D51b69e6569e06)
-        │ ├─IssuingEntity.checkTransfer 834:4052
-        │ │ ├─IssuingEntity._getID 959:1494
-        │ │ │ └─KYCRegistrar.getID 1186:1331  (0xa79269260195879dBA8CEFF2767B7F2B5F2a54D8)
-        │ │ ├─IssuingEntity._getID 1501:1635
-        │ │ ├─IssuingEntity._getID 1642:2177
-        │ │ │ └─KYCRegistrar.getID 1869:2014  (0xa79269260195879dBA8CEFF2767B7F2B5F2a54D8)
-        │ │ ├─IssuingEntity._getInvestors 2305:3540
-        │ │ │ └─KYCRegistrar.getInvestors 2520:3483  (0xa79269260195879dBA8CEFF2767B7F2B5F2a54D8)
-        │ │ │   ├─KYCBase.isPermitted 2874:3003
-        │ │ │   │ └─KYCRegistrar.isPermittedID 2925:2997
-        │ │ │   └─KYCBase.isPermitted 3014:3143
-        │ │ │     └─KYCRegistrar.isPermittedID 3065:3137
-        │ │ └─IssuingEntity._checkTransfer 3603:4037
-        │ ├─IssuingEntity._setRating 4098:4162
-        │ ├─IssuingEntity._setRating 4204:4268
-        │ ├─SafeMath32.add 4307:4330
-        │ └─IssuingEntity._incrementCount 4365:4770
-        │   ├─SafeMath32.add 4400:4423
-        │   ├─SafeMath32.add 4481:4504
-        │   ├─SafeMath32.add 4599:4622
-        │   └─SafeMath32.add 4692:4715
-        └─SecurityToken._checkTransfer 5071:5198
+    Initial call cost  [21368 gas]
+    LgtHelper.burnAndFree 0:4126  [1263 / 148049 gas]  (0xe7CB1c67752cBb975a56815Af242ce2Ce63d3113)
+    ├─LgtHelper.burnGas 68:3083  [200081 gas]
+    └─LiquidGasToken.freeFrom 3137:4080  [2312 / -53295 gas]  (0x00000000007475142d6329FC42Dc9684c9bE6cD0)
+      ├─ERC20PointerSupply.allowance 3228:3264  [986 gas]
+      ├─ERC20PointerSupply.balanceOf 3275:3296  [902 gas]
+      ├─LiquidGasToken._destroyContracts 3307:3728  [687 / -52606 gas]
+      │ ├─ERC20PointerSupply.totalBurned 3312:3317  [815 gas]
+      │ ├─LiquidGasToken.computeAddress2 3352:3413  [245 gas]
+      │ ├─<UnknownContract>.0x00000000 3434:3441  [-18278 gas]  (0x5E77b3934E758eDfC7baCAbD84c6c91295d5eF15)
+      │ ├─LiquidGasToken.computeAddress2 3477:3538  [242 gas]
+      │ ├─<UnknownContract>.0x00000000 3559:3566  [-18278 gas]  (0x88d97e2fD96a170F57c5c5AD636Ab8a8de3Ec776)
+      │ ├─LiquidGasToken.computeAddress2 3602:3663  [239 gas]
+      │ └─<UnknownContract>.0x00 3684:3691  [-18278 gas]  (0xb1fC7df83B2b966a3E988679e1504036B18A7f42)
+      ├─ERC20PointerSupply._burnFrom 3734:3892  [-4148 / -12023 gas]
+      │ └─ERC20PointerSupply._unassign 3747:3886  [-8067 / -7875 gas]
+      │   ├─SafeMath.sub 3792:3809  [56 gas]
+      │   └─SafeMath.sub 3838:3879  [136 gas]
+      ├─SafeMath.sub 3950:3967  [56 gas]
+      └─ERC20PointerSupply._approve 3970:4049  [7078 gas]

 Each line shows the following information:

 ::

-    ContractName.functionName start:stop
+    ContractName.functionName start:stop [internal / total gas used] (address of an external call)

 Where ``start`` and ``stop`` are the indexes of :func:`TransactionReceipt.trace <TransactionReceipt.trace>` where the function was entered and exited.

+For functions with no further calls, the used gas is shown.
+Otherwise, the first gas number is the amount of gas used internally by this function and the second number is the total gas used by the function including all sub-calls.
+Gas refunds from deleting storage or contracts is shown as negative gas used.
+Note that overwriting an existing zero-value with another zero-value will incorrectly display a gas refund.

 If an address is also shown, it means the function was entered via an external jump.
 Functions that terminated with ``REVERT`` or ``INVALID`` opcodes are highlighted in red.

-:func:`TransactionReceipt.call_trace <TransactionReceipt.call_trace>` provides an initial high level overview of the transaction execution path, which helps you to examine the individual trace steps in a more targetted manner.
+:func:`TransactionReceipt.call_trace <TransactionReceipt.call_trace>` provides an initial high level overview of the transaction execution path, which helps you to examine the individual trace steps in a more targetted manner and can help profile a transaction for gas usage.

 Accessing Transaction History
 =============================